Ed. note: This article is periodically updated to reflect the current price of most valuable coins.

 Types of Ancient Roman coins

-When collecting coins from the Roman era we have to be aware that there are two great historical periods, the Roman Republic and the Roman Empire.
-We can focus on either of these two or mix them up.
+When collecting coins from the Roman era, it’s important to consider that there are two significant historical periods: the Roman Republic and the Roman Empire.
+Collectors can choose to focus on either of these periods or even mix them together.

 Here is a list of some of the most important types of Roman coins: